MohsinaRahman/Virtualtourist/README.md

 Built an app that gives the users the ability to store and retrieve location data/pictures/site information from popular pages.
 The stored data can be retrieved even without internet connection.
 For example, Flickr was used to download and store images based on a dropped pin location
 # App functionalities
 ### MapViewController
-a user can drop pins around the world.
+A user can drop pins around the world.
 As soon as a pin is dropped photo data for the pin location is fetched from Flickr.
 The actual photo downloads occur in the CollectionViewController.
-User can also select the pic as well as delete the pin
+A user can also select the pic as well as delete the pin

 ![alt text](https://github.com/MohsinaRahman/Virtualtourist/blob/master/mapview_page.png "Mapview Page")